§ 6960 Prevailing wage requirements.

 (6) Partial payments. — Any public works contract executed by any agency may provide for partial payments with respect to materials placed along or upon the sites or stored at secured locations, which are suitable for use in the performance of the contract.
 When approved by the agency, partial payments may include the values of tested and acceptable materials of a nonperishable or noncontaminative nature which have been produced or furnished for incorporation as a permanent part of work yet to be completed, provided acceptable provisions have been made for storage.
 Any allowance made for materials on hand will not exceed the delivered cost of the materials as verified by invoices furnished by the contractor, nor will it exceed the contract bid price for the material complete in place.

-(7) Equality of employment opportunity on public works. —
+(7) Equality of employment opportunity and equal pay on public works.

 a.
 As a condition of the awarding of any contract for public works financed in whole or in part by state appropriation, such contracts shall include the following provisions: